-The bill amends the West Virginia Commercial Feed Law by removing the sunset clauses related to registration fees for bulk and non-bulk pet food that are payable to the West Virginia spay and neuter program.
+The bill amends section 19-14-5 of the Code of West Virginia to remove the sunset clauses related to registration fees for bulk and non-bulk pet food that are payable to the West Virginia spay and neuter program.
 Specifically, it eliminates the requirement for an additional registration fee of $50 for bulk pet food and $35 for non-bulk pet food, which was set to be in effect until June 30, 2027, and June 1, 2027, respectively.
-This change allows for the continuation of these registration fees without a specified expiration date, thereby providing ongoing funding for spay and neuter services performed by licensed veterinarians in the state.
+This change allows for the continuation of these fees without a predetermined expiration date, thereby providing ongoing funding for spay and neuter services performed by licensed veterinarians in the state.

 Statutes affected: